1998 Lipton Championships – Men's singles

 Marcelo Ríos defeated Andre Agassi in the final, 7–5, 6–3, 6–4 to win the men's singles tennis title at the 1998 Miami Open.
-With the win, he completed the Sunshine Double.
+With the win, he completed the Sunshine Double and overtook Pete Sampras' No. 1 ranking; Ríos to this day remains the only ATP world No. 1 without having won a Grand Slam title.

 Thomas Muster was the reigning champion, but did not participate this year.

 Seeds

 All thirty-two seeds received a bye to the second round.